-This type of economics is important because it is used in making business decisions such as the product to manufactured, the volume of goods that should be produced, the most ideal production method, the way the products should be distributed and marketed.
+This type of economics is important for several reasons.
+These include the making of business decisions such as the choices of product manufacture, the volume of goods for production, the most ideal production method, the way the products for distribution and marketing.
 In addition, it is very important because it enables businesses to make the best use of available resources by cutting down production costs while maximizing the output.
 Resources could be material or employees.

 Models of managerial economics

-There are various models that are used in in this branch of economics.
-For example, regression analysis is used to determine the effect of a change, for instance, effect of price change on demand.
-Production functions are used determine the optimum level of production that the company will gain maximum profit while risk analysis evaluates the shortcomings that the company may face in the realm of business.
+There are various models that people use in this branch of economics.
+For example, regression analysis to determine the effect of a change, for instance, effect of price change on demand.
+Production functions to determine the optimum level of production that the company will gain maximum profit, while risk analysis evaluates the shortcomings that the company may face in the realm of business.